-Swainsboro Technical College does not discriminate on the basis of race, color, creed, national or ethnic origin, gender, religion, disability, age, disabled veteran, veteran of the Vietnam era, or citizenship status (except in those special circumstances permitted or mandated by law).
-This non-discrimination policy encompasses the operation of all educational programs and activities including admissions policies, scholarship programs, and other Swainsboro Technical College administered programs.
+Swainsboro Technical College does not discriminate on the basis of race, color, creed, national or ethnic origin, gender, religion, disability, age, political affiliation or belief, disabled veteran, veteran of the Vietnam era, or citizenship status (except in those special circumstances permitted or mandated by law).
+This nondiscrimination policy encompasses the operation of all educational programs and activities including admissions policies, scholarship programs, and other Swainsboro Technical College administered programs.
 It also encompasses the employment of personnel and contracting for goods and services.
 Swainsboro Technical College shall promote the realization of equal opportunity through a positive continuing program of specific practices designed to ensure the full realization of equal opportunity.

-Swainsboro Technical College is in compliance with Title VI of the Civil Rights Act of 1964, which prohibits discrimination on the basis of race, color, or national origin; with the provisions of Title IX of the Educational Amendments of 1972, which prohibit discrimination on the basis of gender; with the provisions of Section 504 of the Rehabilitation Act of 1973, which prohibits discrimination on the basis of handicap; and with the Americans with Disabilities Act (ADA).
+Swainsboro Technical College is in compliance with Title VI of the Civil Rights Act of 1964, which prohibits discrimination on the basis of race, color, or national origin; with the provisions of Title IX of the Educational Amendments of 1972, which prohibit discrimination on the basis of gender; with the provisions of Section 504 of the Rehabilitation Act of 1973, which prohibit discrimination on the basis of handicap; and with the Americans with Disabilities Act (ADA).

-Statement of Non-discrimination

-The following individuals have been designated as responsible for coordinating these efforts:

-Title VI and Title IX Coordinator

-Jan Brantley, New Connections to Work Coordinator, Main Campus, Building 8, Office 8111 (478) 289-2274

-ADA/504 Coordinator

-Leisa Dukes, Career Services Coordinator, Main Campus, Building 1, Office 1212 (478) 289-2256

-Equity Officer

-Jan Brantley, New Connections to Work Coordinator, Main Campus, Building 8, Office 8111 (478) 289-2274

-OCR Compliance Officer

-Jan Brantley, New Connections to Work Coordinator, Main Campus, Building 8, Office 8111 (478) 289-2274

-Sexual Harassment Coordinator

-Jan Brantley, New Connections to Work Coordinator, Main Campus, Building 8, Office 8111 (478) 289-2274
+The following individuals have been designated as responsible for coordinating these efforts: Title VI and Title IX Coordinator Jan Brantley, Special Populations Coordinator, Main Campus, Building 8, Office 8111, 478-289-2274 ADA/504 Coordinator Leisa Dukes, Career Services Coordinator, Main Campus, Building 1, Office 1212, 478-289-2256 Equity Officer Jan Brantley, Special Populations Coordinator, Main Campus, Building 8, Office 8111, 478-289-2274 OCR Compliance Officer Jan Brantley, Special Populations Coordinator, Main Campus, Building 8, Office 8111, 478-289-2274 Sexual Harassment Coordinator Jan Brantley, Special Populations Coordinator, Main Campus, Building 8, Office 8111,